-Clinical Programs: Three hepatitis B vaccines AND a positive post-immunization titer (IgG) at least 30 days after last dose AND Hepatitis B Surface Antigen.
-If the Hepatitis B IgG Surface Antibody titer is equivocal, inconclusive or negative, hepatitis B surface antigen is required within 6 months of program start date.
-If negative, a 4th hepatitis B vaccine should be given.
+Clinical Programs: Three hepatitis B vaccines AND a positive Hepatitis B IgG Surface Antibody titer at least 30 days after last dose AND Hepatitis B Surface Antigen.
+If the Hepatitis B IgG Surface Antibody titer is equivocal, inconclusive or negative, a 4th hepatitis B vaccine should be given.

-Clinical Programs: One time adult dose of Tdap (Tetanus/ diphtheria/acellular pertussis) required, with Td (Tetanus/diphtheria) boosters every 10 years thereafter.
+Clinical Programs: One time dose of Tdap (Tetanus/ diphtheria/acellular pertussis) required, with Td (Tetanus/diphtheria) boosters every 10 years thereafter.

-- Polio: Date of most recent IPV (killed) or OPV (live) polio vaccine.
+- Polio: Documented date of most recent IPV (killed) or OPV (live) polio vaccine recommended (not required).

 Non-Clinical Programs: One PPD skin test, or IGRA blood test (QuantiFERON Gold or T-Spot) within 12 months of program start date.
 If positive, submit chest x-ray report.

 Clinical Programs: Two-step PPD skin tests (administered 9-31 days apart) or IGRA blood test (QuantiFERON Gold or T-Spot) within 6 months of program start date.
 If positive, submit chest x-ray report.

-Additional Requirements for Students in Clinical Programs (in addition to NYS Requirements and CUMC Requirements above)
+Additional Requirements for Students in Clinical Programs (in addition to NYS Requirements and CUIMC Requirements above)